-After ten years of study and professional work in Ontario, soprano Terri-Lynn Mitchell is excited to open her private studio in Saskatoon.
+Soprano Terri-Lynn Mitchell is a multidisciplinary artist who teaches voice, piano and theory in Saskatoon, SK.
 She holds a Masters of Music in Voice Performance from the University of Ottawa, as well as an Artist Diploma in Voice Performance and a Bachelor of Music (Honours) in Voice Performance from the University of Western Ontario.
 Terri-Lynn also has an ARCT in Piano Performance from the Royal Conservatory of Music.
-Offering lessons in voice, piano, music theory and music history, Terri-Lynn provides a wide range of comprehensive music instruction for students of all ages.
+Terri-Lynn provides a wide range of comprehensive music instruction for students of all ages and levels of study.

 As part of her yearly schedule, Terri-Lynn adjudicates voice, musical theatre, choral and speech arts categories for the Saskatchewan Music Festival Association (SMFA), and has adjudicated for the Weyburn, Melfort and Yorkton Music Festivals.
 She was a council member for Ontario Registered Music Teachers Association (ORMTA) Ottawa Region Branch and is excited to join the Saskatchewan Music Teachers Association (SRMTA).